SeldonIO/seldon-core/docs/source/contents/kubernetes/resources/experiment/index.md

 To allow cohorts to get consistent views in an experiment each inference request passes back a response header `x-seldon-route` which can be passed in future requests to an experiment to bypass the random traffic splits and get a prediction from the sequence of models and pipelines used in the initial request.

+Note: you must pass the normal `seldon-model` header along with the `x-seldon-route` header.

 This is illustrated in the [local experiments notebook](../../../examples/local-experiments.md).

 Caveats: